 We are accustomed to thinking of ourselves as one thing – a person, an entity with a unique identity.
 Because we have a persistent experience of continuous consciousness, which is by nature subjective, we also tend to think of ourselves as in some sense separate from the rest of the world.

 When we step back and view ourselves from an external perspective, we notice that we each exist in a huge maze of greater entities.
 We humans exist as nodes within the many overlapping and integrated networks of the ecological and human world.
-A cursory examination of the flows of nature (e.g. air, land, water and various forms of life), built environment (roads, pipes, telecommunication networks), and human relationships (families, friends, organizations, nations) reveal that in every instance our internal world is conditioned by our existence in an outer world.
+A cursory examination of the flows of nature (e.g. air, land, water and various forms of life), built environment (roads, pipes, telecommunication networks), and human relationships (families, friends, organizations, nations) reveal that in every instance our internal world is conditioned in some way by our existence in an outer world.

 Moreover, when we dig a little more deeply, we start to realize that the body of each individual human can also be understood to serve as an ecology or network for all of the things going on inside it.
 Everything that exists within a human being can be construed to exist as a node, a connection among nodes and/or a combination of nodes and connections.
 Our organs exist within networks.
 Our neurons exist within networks.
 Our blood, lymph, hormones and neurotransmitters are generated and shared by nodes within these networks such as our veins, synapses.
 In our guts, we even house an astounding number and array of micro-organisms that make up our microbiome, which is in turn connected with other systems within our bodies.
 Recent research has revealed that we have a heretofore unrecognized organ called the interstitium that encases our organs and moves pre-lymphatic fluid throughout the body.